COSMO-ORG/fieldextra-wiki/Planning.md

      + [-> PERM] Improve clarity of diagnostic
      + [<1d] Check that iteration keywords are properly ordered in namelist (copy&paste easily leads to mixing iteration keywords)
+     + [1d] Consolidate usage of operators supporting multiple options for parent fields (an exception should be raised when the choice is ambigous, use_tag should be used to discriminate between different possibilities; see e.g. relhum or tw)
      + [3d] Consolidate and simplify access to INCORE
        > how to make computation of derived fields more intuitive (ask led) ?
        > on-demand computation of derived field use the information of 'use_tag'